St Just-in-Roseland to Messack Point circular walk

 During Victorian times, the area around the church was landscaped into gardens using semi-tropical species that are able to survive in the mild climate beside the river.
 The granite blocks alongside the path to the church are inscribed with quotations from the Bible.

 2. When you reach the arch signposted to the Holy Well, turn right to go through it.
-Follow the path along the edge of the creek, past the path to the holy well and continue to reach a waymark.
+Follow the path along the edge of the creek, past the path to the holy well and ignore a private path to the left.
+Continue uphill to reach a waymark.

 Before Christianity, the Pagan Celtic people of Cornwall worshipped wonders of the natural world.
 Where clean, drinkable water welled up from the ground in a spring, this was seen as pretty awesome.
 The sites were seen as portals to another world, and is why fairies are often associated with springs.
 Where the springwater dissolved minerals, for specific conditions (e.g. deficiency in a mineral) or where the minerals present had antibacterial/fungal properties, the water appeared to have healing powers.

-3. Keep left at the waymark and follow the path, passing over a stile, to reach a gate.
+3. Keep left at the waymark and follow the path to reach a gate.

 There are two types of ivy leaf.
 Those on creeping stems are the classic ivy leaf shape with 3-5 triangular lobes - they grow towards shade to find a tree to climb up.
 However, more mature ivy plants grow aerial shoots with a completely different (teardrop) leaf shape.
 These are the shoots that bear the flowers and fruits and are typically located in a sunny spot such as on an upright ivy bush or top of a rock face.
 The reason for the different shapes is that the larger, multi-lobed leaves are able to catch more light in shady areas whereas the smaller, stouter leaves are more resistant to drying out.

 4. Go through the gate and follow the remainder of the path then cross the driveway to the path to the left of the building opposite.
-Follow the path to a stile.
+Follow the path to the remains of stile forming a step.

 The bright green heart-shaped leaves along the path are winter heliotrope.